-Individuals who attempt to commit acts prohibited by the standards of this Code of Student Behavior may be charged, found responsible and sanctioned to the same extent as if they had committed the prohibited acts.
+Individuals who attempt to commit acts prohibited by the Code of Student Conduct may be charged, found responsible and sanctioned to the same extent as if they had committed the prohibited acts.

-2.12 Bias-Motivated Violations
+2.9 Bias-Motivated Violations

 Any code violation that is determined to have been motivated by hate based on age, color, disability, gender expression/identity, genetic information, marital status, national origin, public assistance status, race, religion, sex, sexual orientation, or status as a U.S. veteran may result in enhanced sanctions above those typically assigned for the same violations when not motivated by hate.
 North Dakota State University does not discriminate on the basis of age, color, disability, gender expression/identity, genetic information, marital status, national origin, public assistance status, race, religion, sex, sexual orientation, or status as a U.S. veteran.
-Direct inquiries to the Vice President for Equity, Diversity and Global Outreach, 205 Old Main, (701) 231-7708.
+Direct inquiries to Equity, Diversity and Global Outreach, 205 Old Main, (701) 231-7708.

-2.13 Repeated Code Violations
+2.10 Repeated Code Violations